-We work with families to help children have the best start in life.
-We provide community support when children are unwell and need extra help.
+We work with families to help children have the best start in life and provide community support when children are unwell and need extra help.

-We work with adults and older people with physical or mental health problems.
-We provide care in the community.
+We work with adults and older people with physical or mental health problems and provide care in the community.

-By working together with GPs and social services, we bring services together to help people manage their condition better, to stop it getting worse and to help keep people at home.
+By working together with GPs and social services, we can bring services together to help people manage their condition better, to stop it getting worse and to help keep people at home.

 We also promote health and well being.
-Our screening and health promotion services help people to lead a healthy lifestyle.
+Our screening and health promotion services support people to lead a healthy lifestyle.

-As part of the NHS family, we work closely with other Trusts to make sure that the people who use our services get the best possible care.
+As part of the NHS family, we work closely with other Trusts to make sure that service users get the best possible care.